Tennessee walking horse flat walk

 Tennessee walking horse flat walk with contact

 6. The horse was bred to pace.
 Is there hope for a naturally horse who was bred to pace?
-Yes, a good dressage instructor can help you learn all the above and your horse can learn a smoother gait.
+Yes, learning dressage can help your horse develop a smoother gait.

 Easy?
 No, but with patience, joy, and perseverance, you and your naturally gaited horse can break free from pace, and it is worth every step of the journey to smooth gaits.